What Is Data Privacy? Complete Guide for Businesses

 Complying with data privacy laws benefits businesses in several ways.

-• Build and retain customer trust: By proving you’re an honest and privacy-literate company, customers are more likely to trust you to handle their personal information.
+Focusing on data privacy also helps your business build and retain customer trust.
+By proving you’re an honest and privacy-literate company, customers are more likely to trust you to handle their personal information.

-• Limit cybersecurity risks and minimize potential costs: Training your team and having procedures in place that use data privacy best practices better prepares you to prevent, address, correct, and respond to cyberattacks.
+You’ll limit cybersecurity risks, because training your team and having procedures in place that use data privacy best practices better prepares you to prevent and respond to cyberattacks.

 What Are Some Examples of Data Privacy Risks?